Getting Started with Jira

 A key tenet of agility, as codified in the Agile Manifesto, is that people need to work together.
 This idea of collaboration is mentioned in many different ways but it doesn’t tell us exactly how to do it.
 This is where we have freedom to work in any manner that we’d like as long as we keep the intent and values in mind.
 In my experience, working in a collaborative and “agile” manner will normally lead to:

-• Increased clarity on that current state of the work for the product or project.
+Increased clarity on the current state of the work for the product or project.

-• Improved job satisfaction as the team can connect their work to a common purpose much easier.
+Improved job satisfaction as the team can connect their work to a common purpose much more easily.

 An agile team that works together better understands how to meet goals.
 This is related to transparency in empiricism.
 Transparency is not just about making something visible but increasing its shared understanding.